ajtock/NGS_intro_Cambridge_SysBio/README.md

 The first line for each read contains a unique identifier and, as these are paired-end reads, `/1` indicates that this is the first read in the pair.

 The quality score of each base identified in a sequencing read is encoded as a single character on the fourth line.
-These represent [Phred quality scores](https://en.wikipedia.org/wiki/Phred_quality_score) that have been [converted into ASCII\_BASE 33 characters](https://drive5.com/usearch/manual/quality_score.html) such that each character encodes a quality score for the corresponding base in the read.
+These represent [Phred quality scores](https://en.wikipedia.org/wiki/Phred_quality_score) that have been [converted into ASCII\_BASE=33 characters](https://drive5.com/usearch/manual/quality_score.html) such that each character encodes a quality score for the corresponding base in the read.
 A Phred quality score is logarithmically related to the probability of an incorrect base call *P*, expressed as 1 error in 10<sup>*Q*/10</sup> base calls of *Q* quality, or

 > *Q* = -10log<sub>10</sub>*P*
 > *P* = 10<sup>-*Q*/10</sup>

 Accordingly, the ASCII\_BASE 33 character `@` encodes a *Q*-score of 31 and a base-calling error probability of 0.00079.
-In the past, Illumina sequencing instruments used the [ASCII\_BASE 64 quality encoding](https://drive5.com/usearch/manual/quality_score.html).
+In the past, Illumina sequencing instruments used the [ASCII\_BASE=64 quality encoding](https://drive5.com/usearch/manual/quality_score.html).

 Is the first read composed of mostly high-quality or low-quality base calls?